 Even major corporations aren’t immune to the danger of stagnation – take Yahoo, for example.
 By failing to adapt to the rise of social media and mobile advertising, Yahoo slipped from a market cap of almost $120 billion back in 2000 to just under $40 billion in June 2016.
 They’re still a big company, but the lack of effective change severely crippled their outlook.

 No matter what method or model you’re using to support your changes, there are eight core principles which hold true throughout the entire process.
-In other words, if you don’t keep the following at the forefront when you’re planning how to enact a change, the overall success of the operation will suffer.

 Define the change